heikkipora/tesla-slack/blogpost.md

       var longitude = driveState.longitude;
     });

-This API call is heavily rate-limited and is clearly meant for one-off queries.
+This API call is heavily rate-limited by Tesla and is clearly meant for one-off queries.
-For monitoring the car in real-time there's a long-polling stream API accessible with ```teslams.stream()```.
+For monitoring the car in real-time there's a long-polling stream API accessible with ``teslams.stream()``.

 When is my car ready to go?
 ---

-Driving an all-electric car in present-day world means you need to keep an eye on the battery state.
+Driving an electric car in present-day world means you need to keep an eye on the battery state.
 Charging stations, especially quick ones, are still a rarity.
-The ```get_charge_state``` API call provides verbose information about the battery and charging conditions.
+The ``get_charge_state()`` API call provides verbose information about the battery and charging conditions.
 Only the most crucial ones are shown here, look up the rest from the API documentation.

     teslams.get_charge_state(vehichleId, function(chargeState) {